This guide will teach you how to learn a language fast. We’ll cover:

 Whether you want to learn a language to advance your career, visit or live in another country, study abroad, or simply for self-improvement, the benefits of learning a language are significant.

-That’s why I wrote this guide: To help you navigate the language learning process and avoid getting sucked into paying for flashy, overpriced language programs, like I did.
-You can read my story to learn more about my language learning journey.
+That’s why I wrote this guide: To help you navigate the language learning process and avoid getting sucked into paying for flashy, overpriced language programs.

 The 5 Stages Of Learning A Language